 REASONS WHY LEED CERTIFICATION IS IMPORTANT

-- Another element of a LEED certified build is the use of natural light.
-Workers are exposed to more natural daylight which makes them more effective and improves quality of sleep at night.
-It also provides an attractive, bright place to function.
+Another element of a LEED certified build is the use of natural light.
+Those working in commercial buildings with natural light are more effective and experience improved quality of sleep at night.
+Incorporating natural light into offices and commercial buildings also provides an attractive, bright place to conduct business.